It’s back! The Homeschool Attendance Record for 2021-2022 is here!

-The simplicity is what makes it usable, in my opinion.
+The simplicity of the homeschool attendance record is what makes it so fabulous, in my opinion.

-I’ll show you how I use this calendar in my own homeschool.
+Keep reading below and I’ll show you how I use this easy calendar in my own homeschool year after year.

-At the front of my homeschoom mom notebook, I print this Homeschool Attendance calendar on card stock.
-Card stock ensures that the holes won’t tear towards the end of the year.
+At the front of my homeschoom mom notebook, I print this Homeschool Attendance calendar on card stock so the holes won’t tear during the school year.

 There are a couple of variations for using this attendance page.
 Here are a few ideas for using it in your own homeschool: